 Jo’s wish was to have the opportunity to visit the Trinity Atomic Site in New Mexico with her two daughters, Susan and Lori.
 After losing her husband when he was 59 years old, Jo voluntarily placed all of her energy into helping other people.
 In 1994, Jo volunteered as a lobbyist working towards positive stances on areas involving family issues, stalker laws, and victim advocacy.
 Jo is proud to say that several pieces of her legislation became law.
 She spearheaded donations and the distribution of food, money, and supplies for the South Dakota-Sioux Indian and Navajo Indian tribes.
 She also has been involved with the Wounded Warrior Project and her City Council working on projects and attending meetings.

-Currently at the age of 89, Jo still keeps involved at her senior living community – Brookdale Tamarac Square in Denver, CO.
+Currently at the age of 89, Jo still keeps involved at her older adult living community – Brookdale Tamarac Square in Denver, CO.
 Wish of a Lifetime and Brookdale were excited to send Jo and her two daughters to the Trinity Atomic Site on April 2, 2016, which is one of the only two dates that the site is open to the public for the entire year.